David Akers-Jones: Discovery Bay controversy

 In 2005, Akers-Jones briefly emerged from retirement to defend, before Hong Kong's Legislative Council, his role in zoning the Discovery Bay resort project on Lantau in the 1970s.
 Developers were allowed to build there with the stipulation that it would become a resort but most of the units were later converted into luxury housing.
 He was involved in the original zoning decision enabling development, as the then Secretary for the New Territories.
 With Hong Kong Disneyland subsequently opening nearby and property prices having skyrocketed as a result, suspicions about the fact that the original zoning plan was never enforced have again come to the fore.
 Akers-Jones criticised the decision to call on an elderly man to testify about events 30 years earlier.
 He revealed that colonial officials had abruptly changed the zoning of the Discovery Bay project, and gave it to new developers because they feared it would fall into the hands of the former Soviet Union.

 Political views

 Akers-Jones criticised Hong Kong's post-colonial government for continuing a policy of maintaining high property prices, its lack of urban planning, and frequently ill-conceived plans to reclaim land in Victoria Harbour.

 Akers-Jones advocated converting the Election Committee into a committee which would nominate suitable candidates for the post of chief executive for election by the public.
 He further believed in preserving functional constituencies but that they should be turned into an upper house in a bicameral legislature instead of abolishing them.

+He was an advisor to the New People's Party.